• Home

 Please support this site by sharing!

-With more families staying at home and spring in full swing, there’s no better time to plan the ultimate scavenger hunt for kids!
+With spring in full swing, there’s no better time to plan the ultimate nature scavenger hunt for kids!
+It’s a great way to immerse kids in the great outdoors and develop an appreciation for nature.
 Grab your free printable checklist so you can get started exploring.

 Path through forest for nature walk